 Temperature impacts the solubility of a solute.
 A solubility chart indicates the effect of temperature on the solubility of a substance. (c)

-Colligative properties are properties dependent on the amount of solute dissolved in a solution.
-The amount of particles is determined by the extent of dissociation of the solute and the molarity of the solution. (e)
+Colligative properties are properties dependent on the amount of solute dissolved in a solution. (e)

 As solute particle numbers increase, the boiling point of a solution increases and the freezing point decreases. (e) Students are not responsible for calculating boiling point elevation and freezing point depression.